dominiksalvet/asus-fan-control/readme.md

 ### From AUR

 If you are using Arch Linux or an Arch-based distribution, there is an [AUR package](https://aur.archlinux.org/packages/asus-fan-control) available.
 Just [install](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages) asus-fan-control from AUR.
-Feel free to also enable starting asus-fan-control at boot:
+It may be a good idea to also enable running asus-fan-control automatically:

 ```sh
 sudo systemctl enable asus-fan-control